fjwright/Run-REDUCE-0/UserGuide.md

 and PSL).
 Clicking on a version of REDUCE runs it.
 This sub-menu is disabled when REDUCE is running.

-### Auto-run REDUCE?

-Selecting this checkbox causes Run-REDUCE to run the selected version of REDUCE (see below) automatically when it starts.
-Run-REDUCE remembers this option value and uses it the next time it runs.

 ### Auto-run REDUCE...

-This sub-menu allows you to select the version of REDUCE to auto-run when auto-run is enabled.
-Run-REDUCE remembers this selection and uses it the next time it runs.
+This sub-menu allows you to select a version of REDUCE that Run-REDUCE will run automatically when it starts, or none.
+Run-REDUCE remembers this selection and uses it the next time it starts.
+If REDUCE is not running then Run-REDUCE also runs the selected version of REDUCE immediately.

 ### Stop REDUCE